dhellmann/pymotw-3/source/functools/index.rst

 Other Callables
 ---------------

-Partials work with any callable object, not just standalone functions.
+Partials work with any callable object, not just with standalone functions.

 .. literalinclude:: functools_method.py
     :caption: